 People seeking ‘pow’ are not the only ones stoked about helping wolverines.
 In April 2020, Y2Y virtually convened researchers and government representatives from B.C., Alberta and the Yukon – all experts in wolverine science and conservation.
 The group discussed the latest science on this elusive creature, and the threats and challenges facing wolverine across western North America, as well as the opportunities for management and protection.

-“It may be harder to read reactions on Zoom calls these days, but the enthusiasm for wolverine conservation in the ‘room’ was undeniable,” says Y2Y’s Columbia Headwaters program manager, Nadine Raynolds.
+“It may be harder to read reactions on Zoom calls these days, but the enthusiasm for wolverine conservation in the ‘room’ was undeniable,” says Y2Y’s Upper Columbia program manager, Nadine Raynolds.

 “People listened and shared knowledge, and we discussed how we could work together towards a shared goal of ensuring the amazing wolverine can continue to thrive in the mountains of B.C.”